loopbackio/loopback.io/pages/en/contrib/pages.md

 ## Page names and excluding files from outputs

 By default, everything in your project is included in the output.
-You can exclude all files that don't belong to that project by specifying the file name, the folder name, or by using wildcards in your configuration file:
+To exclude files that don't belong to that project, specify the file name, the folder name, or use wildcards in your configuration file:

 ```yaml
 exclude: